Charity-funded autism assessment

 Getting an autism assessment - what's next?

+In order to get an autism assessment, you will need to get a referral.
 Referrals will be accepted with parental consent from any health, social care or education professional that knows the child well.
 The step-by-step referral guide on this page has all of the information you need to get a referral to Caudwell Children’s autism service.

 Yes – plus diagnostic feedback and 12 months of post-diagnostic support.